bassrehab/bassrehab.github.io/_posts/2025-08-16-building-consent-layer-for-ai.md

 author: [Subhadip Mitra]
 categories: ai standards ethics architecture
 tags: ai blockchain standards consent ethics protocol llm agents privacy decentralization
 description: "AI companies are getting sued over training data, agents operate with no permission framework, and users can't control their AI profiles.
-I wrote four open standards (LLMConsent) to create a decentralized consent protocol for AI—like HTTP but for data rights, agent permissions, and user sovereignty.
+I wrote four open standards (LLMConsent) to create a decentralized consent protocol for AI - like HTTP but for data rights, agent permissions, and user sovereignty.
 This is an RFC, not a product."
 citation: true
 giscus_comments: true
 featured: true